nomelif/ControlCodesRepo/README.md

 This repository allows teams competing in the First Global 2017 Challenge to share their control codes and learn from each other.

-You can submit your team's code via push request.
+You can submit your team's code via [pull request](https://help.github.com/articles/creating-a-pull-request/).
 If you don't specify otherwise, we take your code to be MIT-lisenced so that it can be freely studied and reused by other teams.

 For clarity you should create a directory as follows: